 - Applicants must have a financial hardship resulting from an emergency, accident or other unexpected critical incident

-- Applicants must be currently enrolled students and Pell recipients
+- Applicants must be currently enrolled students and have demonstrated financial need

 - Applicants must complete an online application and submit supporting documentation

-Students who are in need of emergency financial assistance should contact the Counseling/Advising Department at 507-285-7260 or in person at SS133.
-The receptionist will assist students in meeting with a Counselor or Advisor to discuss their situation.
-Students will receive support in identifying campus and community resources to assist them with their emergency.
+Students who are in need of emergency financial assistance can complete the application here.
+Upon completing the appliation a staff member will follow up with the student in order to identify additional campus and community resources to assist them with their emergency.
 Students are required to complete an application and submit supporting documentation to be considered.
-The Dean of Student Success in conjunction with Financial Aid reviews the submitted applications and determines the appropriate funding amount.
 Funds distributed do not generally exceed $500.